 DO remove birdfeeders and bird food from late March through November.

 DO make your presence known by making noise while hiking.
 Hike in groups.
-If you see a bear, make enough noise and wave your arms so the bear is aware of your presence.
+If you see a bear, make noise and wave your arms so the bear is aware of your presence.

 Bears occasionally attack livestock (chickens, goats, etc.) and damage beehives.